SvenPfiffner/AutoEdit/GETTING_STARTED.md

 Welcome to **AutoEdit**—a tool that lets you edit images using natural language.
 No complicated sliders, no endless menus—just describe what you want, upload an image, and watch the magic happen.

-This guide will walk you through everything you need to know, whether you're a seasoned developer or someone who just wants to make their photos look cooler.

----

 ## What Does AutoEdit Do?

 AutoEdit takes the pain out of image editing by letting you use **casual, everyday language** to describe changes.
 Want to make a photo look vintage?
 Just say "make it vintage."
-Want to add glasses to someone?
-Type "give them glasses."
+Want to turn your friend into a monster?
+Type "Can you make this guy look creepy?"

 Here's the clever part: AutoEdit uses a **two-stage AI pipeline** to understand what you mean and then actually execute those edits:

-1. **JoyCaption** (Stage 1) - Looks at your image and your casual prompt, then translates it into specific, technical editing instructions
+1. **JoyCaption** (Stage 1) - Looks at your image and your casual prompt, then translates it into specific, technical editing instructions that are fine tuned for QWEN and take everything visible in your image into consideration.
 2. **QWEN-Image-Edit** (Stage 2) - Takes those precise instructions and applies them to your image

 This approach prevents the AI from going rogue and completely reimagining your photo.
 It edits **what's there**, not what it thinks should be there.

----
+Even though image editing AI's are getting really good at understanding vague, non specific user requests, our research has shown that cascading such a preprocessing step increases character and composition coherence immensely for vague prompts.
+Especially for smaller models that can run on consumer hardware.

 ## Before You Begin